What is a free school?

 No. Free Schools can only be set up and owned by charities.
 The school will be run by the Head and their leadership team and they will be answerable to a Board of Governors.

-Why are you proposing to open with only a Reception class?
+Why are you proposing to open with only xxxxx classes?

 Admissions to the school are taking place where demand for places has been identified.